 Pavement access is limited, but a small section of pavement and a grass verge provide pedestrian access along a short section of the A465.
-Herb Lane and the initial stage of Hopton Lane are less inhibiting to pedestrians.
+Herb Lane and the access road to Nethercourt are less inhibiting to pedestrians.

 properties within the character area. illustrates the clustering and spatial arrangement of The following Nolli map figure created from OS Map data,